atinyboy/VSNet/README.md

 # VSNet
-VSNet: Focusing on the Linguistic Characteristics of Sign Language (accepted by CVPR2025).
+This is the official version of VSNet.

+The code will be released soon.